LAGEOS (Laser Geodynamics Satellite-I) / LAGEOS-II

 - LAGEOS also led to the discovery of other subtle effects.
 One was the seasonal Yarkovsky effect, a tiny braking force that occurs when sunlight heats one side of the spacecraft and the spacecraft later emits that heat.
 This drag is a variation of the original Yarkovsky effect, which takes place because of the rotation of the satellite about its axis.
 The seasonal version takes place over the course of its orbit around Earth.

-- The seasonal Yarkovsky effect – along with other miniscule forces – lowers LAGEOS' orbit by about 1 millimeter each day.
+- The seasonal Yarkovsky effect – along with other minuscule forces – lowers LAGEOS' orbit by about 1 millimetre each day.
 "These and related effects are of particular interest lately because they can redirect the orbits of small objects, such as near-Earth asteroids," said David Rubincam, a Goddard scientist involved in these studies.

-- These days, LAGEOS is part of a constellation of satellites that help establish and maintain the terrestrial reference frame, which links together navigation systems across the globe and serves as a fundamental reference for interplanetary navigation of spacecraft.
-The two LAGEOS satellites have the unique role of defining the origin, or center point, of the terrestrial reference frame; this is based on Earth's center of mass.
+- These days, LAGEOS is part of a constellation of satellites that help establish and maintain the terrestrial reference frame, which links together navigation systems across the globe and serves as a fundamental reference for the interplanetary navigation of spacecraft.
+The two LAGEOS satellites have the unique role of defining the origin, or centre point, of the terrestrial reference frame; this is based on Earth's centre of mass.

 • 2014: The status of both spacecraft remains unchanged.
 They are being tracked by a global network of SLR sites.
 11)

 Legend to Figure 4: Over the years, 183 stations worldwide have ranged to LAGEOS, and dozens still do (Ref.
 10).